Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Abstract

 \section{Abstract}

-Extracting reliable indications of chaos from a single experimental time series is a challenging task, in particular, for systems with many degrees of freedom.
+Extracting reliable indicators of chaos from a single experimental time series is a challenging task, in particular, for systems with many degrees of freedom.
 The techniques available for this purpose often require unachievably long time series.
-In this paper, we propose a new method to discriminate chaotic from multi-periodic integrable motion for a short time series provided it is very accurately measured.
-The method is based on analyzing higher order time derivatives of the time series.
-It exploits the fact that power spectra of chaotic time series exhibit exponential high-frequency tails, while, in the integrable systems, the power spectra are normally terminated at a finite frequency.
-We apply the above method to analysing signals generated by integrable and non-integrable systems of many interacting classical spins.
+In this paper, we explore a new method of discriminating chaotic from multi-periodic integrable motion in many-particle systems.
+The applicability of this method is supported by our numerical simulations of the dynamics of classical spin lattices at high temperatures.
+We compared chaotic and nonchaotic regimes of these lattices and investigated the transition between the two.
+The method is based on analyzing higher-order time derivatives of the time series of a macroscopic observable --- the total magnetization of the spin lattice.
+We exploit the fact that power spectra of the magnetization time series generated by chaotic spin lattices exhibit exponential high-frequency tails, while, for the integrable spin lattices, the power spectra are terminated in a non-exponential way.
+We have also demonstrated the applicability limits of the above method by investigating the high-frequency tails of the power spectra generated by quantum spin lattices and by the classical Toda lattice.

 \keywords{chaos, information entropy, classical spin system, time series analysis}